 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
 It's great to hear that it is actually happening, and it is supported by the Legislative Assembly.

-The money that was never enough in the past and it is actually finally happening.
+The money was never enough in the past and it is actually finally happening.
 I am very proud of the fact that it is happening, and I support it.

-I had some questions about the matter previously before there was any construction done, whether these concerns were voiced at that time?
-Is the substantiation enough to allow the completion of this Qulliq Energy Corporation planned project, including the blueprints and mapping of the locations of the power poles?
+I had some questions in the past about before any construction being done as to whether these concerns were voiced at that time.
+Does the substantiation allow enough for the completion of the Qulliq Energy Corporation planned project, including the blueprints and mapping of the locations of the power poles?
 There are several problem areas, although that road leading to the proposed port area has a road allowing full lighting.

-There have not been any pilings done yet in that area to allow for the construction of the light poles, so I wanted to ensure that this two-part plan allows for the fuel tank farm and the lighting so I hope my concerns are included in the area.
+No piling has been installed yet in that area to allow for the construction of the light poles, so I wanted to ensure that this two-part plan allows for the fuel tank farm and the lighting so I hope my concerns are included in the area.

-In the future there are four, or five years that it will be constructed.
-I want to make sure that my concerns are addressed like for the light poles, etcetera.
+Construction will take place over four, or five years.
+I want to make sure that my concerns are addressed for the light poles and so on.
 Thank you, Mr. Chairman.